 For some children and young people, they also have challenges of coping with additional needs.
 That can be anything from dyslexia, autism or health complications.

-“We also annually review our safeguarding policy and child protection to keep up with current legislation and best practice,” says Denise Gosney, founder of Razzamataz.
-“We have a care plan outline that Principals can access as well as safeguarding training before each school opens, and we constantly share best practice and update the whole network to ensure consistency across the schools.”
+“We also annually review our safeguarding policy and child protection to keep up with current legislation and best practice,” adds Denise.
+“We have a care plan outline that Principals can access and as well as safeguarding training before each school opens and we constantly share best practice and update the whole network to ensure consistency across the schools.”

-Razzamataz is committed to helping as many children as possible to have the chance to enjoy performing arts as Denise says: “We have many students who have additional needs that really flourish with us.
-It’s quite heartbreaking to meet parents who are genuinely shocked that we welcome their children who have particular needs.
+Razzamataz Wimbledon is committed to helping as many children as possible the chance to enjoy performing arts.
+Principal of the school Sophie Atkins says: “We have many students who have additional needs that really flourish with us.
+It’s quite heartbreaking to meet parents who are genuinely shocked that we welcome their children who have particularly needs.
 The success comes from meeting with parents and talking through each child’s care plan and if necessary we will arrange to meet with their medical professional to get some training.
 We will do absolutely all we can to ensure each child can enjoy our classes and meet new friends in a safe and caring environment.”